 Birthplace: Torquay, United Kingdom

-Patricia Cornwell is a contemporary American crime writer.
-She is widely known for writing a popular series of novels featuring the heroine Dr. Kay Scarpetta, a medical examiner.
+Patricia Cornwell (born Patricia Carroll Daniels; June 9, 1956) is a contemporary American crime writer.
+She is known for writing a best-selling series of novels featuring the heroine Dr. Kay Scarpetta, a medical examiner.
 Her books have sold more than 100 million copies. ...more on Wikipedia